RedisLabs/redislabs-docs/content/rc/security/single-sign-on/saml-sso/_index.md

     | Email | User's email address (used as the username in the Redis Cloud console) |
     | redisAccountMapping | Maps the user to multiple Redis Cloud accounts and [roles]({{<relref "/rc/security/access-management#team-management-roles">}}) (roles must be lowercase) |

-    For `redisAccountMapping`, you can add the same user to multiple SAML-enabled accounts with either:
+    For `redisAccountMapping`, you can add the same user to multiple SAML-enabled accounts using one of these options:

     - A single string that contains a comma-separated list of account/role pairs